Spencer Cox: Abortion

 Cox describes himself as "pro-life".
-He opposes abortion except in the cases of rape, incest, or danger to the life of the mother.
-In May 2022, after the leaking of the draft opinion to overturn Roe v.
-Wade, Cox expressed support for the decision, but decried the leak, saying, "While we are encouraged and optimistic at the possibility that the abortion law will be left to the duly elected representatives of the states, draft rulings are not actual rulings and leaked drafts are a dangerous violation of court protocol and deliberations."
+He opposes abortion except in cases of rape, incest, or danger to the life of the mother.
+Cox supported the overturning of Roe v.
+Wade in June 2022.

-On June 24, 2022, Cox expressed his support for the overturning of Roe v.
-Wade and said: "This administration has been dedicated to giving a voice to the most vulnerable in our society, including the unborn.
-We wholeheartedly support this Supreme Court ruling and are encouraged to see abortion law will be left to elected state representatives.
-As pro-life advocates, this administration is equally committed to supporting women and families in Utah.
-We all need to do more to support mothers, pregnant women, and children facing poverty and trauma."
 In March 2023, Cox signed a bill banning abortion clinics from operating in Utah and requiring abortions to be performed in a hospital.
-The law was issued a temporary injunction by Third District Court Judge Andrew Stone a day before it was to take effect.
+The law was temporarily blocked by district court judge Andrew Stone a day before it was to take effect in May 2023.

 Environment

 Cox opposes the use of the Antiquities Act to create national monuments, saying that he believes monument designations hurt the landscapes they are meant to protect.
 He has expressed opposition to the restored boundaries of Bears Ears National Monument and Grand Staircase–Escalante National Monument, and to the creation of Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument.

 Guns

-In February 2021, Cox signed a constitutional carry bill to allow individuals to carry a firearm in public without a permit, making Utah the 17th state to do so.
+In February 2021, Cox signed a constitutional carry bill to allow individuals to carry a firearm in public without a permit.
 At a June 2022 press conference, Cox said he was open to discussing with the legislature a red flag law to permit a state court to order the temporary seizure of firearms from any person believed to present a danger.